Is Carpal Tunnel preventing you from going back to work?

 Using correct posture and wrist positions while working, or wearing fingerless gloves to keep hands warm in cold temperatures will also help reduce your risk of developing carpal tunnel syndrome.

-Take our hand injury claim calculator and see what you might be able to get for a carpal tunnel compensation payout in QLD, VIC or NSW.
+When pursuing your personal injury law claim, we factor in earnings lost and any medical and related expenses you may have incurred.
+Take our hand injury claim calculator and see what you might be able to get for a carpal tunnel compensation payout in QLD.

 The Personal Injury Lawyers are long term and proud members of some of the organisations and groups below.
 We care deeply about the work we do, our staff and who we associate with.